gomods/athens/docs/content/intro/community-roles.md

 We rely heavily on the Github PR review system, which means that if you review a PR as a contributor, you can help decide when that PR is ready to be merged.
-Don't worry that you 'don't know enough', the final approval and merge will be by one or more maintainers.
+Don't worry that you _don't know enough_, the final approval and merge will be by one or more maintainers.

 ## How to Become a Contributor